DamienVassart/CS50-Final-Project/README.md

 #### Running

+You will eventually have to create a `user_dbs` directory prior to run for the very first time.<br>
 Once all of the above is installed, you can run the app locally by executing the following:

 ##### Bash: